 The comments made in response to questions 3 and 4 have informed the changes detailed above in terms of the timing of some topics.

 Q5 asked whether parents felt they had enough information about the RSHE topics to continue discussions at home.
-79% felt they had enough information to continue to have discussions at home and we will continue to look for ways to use the newsletter and other formats to continue to engage with parents to support you to talk to your child about the RSHE topics.
+79% felt they had enough information to continue to have discussions at home.
+We will continue to use the newsletter and other formats to engage with parents, to support you in talking to your child about the RSHE topics.

 Q6 asked for feedback about any topics which parents would like more information about.
 It has been very useful to hear views from parents and this will inform the content of future parental workshops.

 Q7 allowed us to find out how parents are accessing information from school.
-We will continue to use a range of methods to communicate with parents as it was clear that all are being accessed to varying degrees and we would encourage parents to use the school website to explore the content for each subject, including RSHE.
+We will continue to use a range of methods to communicate with parents as it was clear that all are being accessed to varying degrees.
+We would encourage parents to use the school website to explore the content for each subject, including RSHE.